 Your personal information – General Data Protection Regulation (GDPR)

-In May 2018, the EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and is designed to harmonise data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organisations across the region approach data privacy.
+In May 2018, the EU General Data Protection Regulation (GDPR) replaced the Data Protection Directive 95/46/EC and is designed to harmonise data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organisations across the region approach data privacy.
 This document tells you what personal information I gather via my website, and why, and what your rights are.

 Therapist’s Name/Identity: Mary Dalgleish